justinethier/cyclone/docs/Garbage-Collector.md

 The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.
 The collector has the following requirements:

-- Automatically free allocated memory.
+- Efficiently free allocated memory.
 - Allow the language implementation to support tail calls and continuations.
 - Allow the language to support native multithreading.